 Propane itself is cheap to use, and the power of the heaters is just ridiculous.
-They’re not the most modern – in fact quite rudimentary – but man, do they work!
+They’re not the most modern – in fact, they’re quite rudimentary, but man, do they work!

 Looking for more propane heater options?
 Click that link to our guide to the best ones for garages – which equally applies to basements.

-As you may have realised, the answer to basement heating is always “Insulation, Insulation, Insulation!”
+As you may have realized, the answer to heating an unfinished basement is always “Insulation, Insulation, Insulation!”

 I’m trying to make this website a great source of information for all homeowners.
 I hope this article has helped you decide on how to tackle your unfinished basement’s heating challenges.
-If it’s helped you, please support us by checking out some more of our posts below and subscribing to our newsletter!
+If so, please support us by checking out some more of our posts below and subscribing to our newsletter!

-Thank you for reading, and have a great day.
+Thank you for reading, have a great day.